 I wish I knew what qualities they were controlling for.
 Perhaps it’s “advertising” and “breasts”.

 There isn’t much more in their terms of service, but if you feel like a giggle, go ahead and read it yourself.

-I mean, that’s what every popup on the site (the constant, never-ending popups that drone on, and on…) tells me.
+I mean, that’s what every pop-up on the site (the constant, never-ending pop-ups) tell me.

 No. Don’t pass go.
 Don’t collect $200.

-When I tried to deactivate my account (I literally only sign up just to review these dating sites), I was begged to stay.
+When I tried to deactivate my account (I literally only sign up just to review dating sites), I was begged to stay.
 Offered a free, lifetime membership.
 Because, the site “makes life easy”.

 I wish I made this up.

 Clicking on the link to get your membership free for life, however, just takes you to a frame within a frame, with the code “4free”.